Gomolemo-M-Motlhamme/Finance-IO/README.md

 - MySQL

 ## About
-WeatherIO is a full-stack web application that was made with the idea of helping users keep track of the current weather and get forecast weather for a specific day.
+Finance IO is a full-stack web application that was made with the idea of helping users keep track of their finances.

 ## Features
 Helps users manage their finances using the 50/30/20 rule